- Learn about Kubernetes Services.

 Labels can be attached to objects at the creation time or later and can be modified at any time.
 The kubectl run command sets some default Labels/Label Selectors on the new Pods/ Deployment.
 The link between Labels and Label Selectors defines the relationship between the Deployment and the Pods it creates.

-Let’s expose now our application with the help of a Service, and apply some new Labels.
+Now let's expose our application with the help of a Service, and apply some new Labels.